Ambrysus amargosus: Conservation

-Population Size
+Population size

 Before 1983, the Ash Meadows naucorid spread throughout the Point of Rocks springs.
-Because of this wide range, the total population was much greater than today’s at about 10,000.
+Because of this wide range, the total population was much greater than today's at about 10,000.
 10 From 1985 to 1997, due to habitat alterations, the population experienced a decline.
 There were only about 730 recorded individuals.
 However, surveys of wild populations from 1998 to 2008 documented an increase to 2,912.
 The current wild population is self-sustaining and continues to reproduce.

-Past and Current Geographical Distribution
+Past and current geographical distribution

 Earlier populations of the Ash Meadows naucorid were spread throughout the entirety of the Point of Rocks Springs in the Ash Meadows National Refuge.
 Before 1983, the naucorids occupied any of the springs that held adequate water flow.
 However, as of September 2020, this insect can be found in only five low-flow spring brooks in the Point of Rocks region.
 It lives in a few channels in these brooks that measure no larger than 0.3 meters wide and 10 meters long.
 These five spring brooks, along with the remaining Point of Rocks Springs, are critical habitats for the naucorid.
 They make up approximately 10 acres of land.
 It is important to note that all the individuals in the spring brooks are part of a single population.
 This means that a single group of naucorids spread throughout the five spring brooks.
 The Ash Meadows NWR plans to expand the range of the naucorid to the entirety of the Point of Rocks springs.
 The goal of the NWR will be to continue to introduce the species to spring brooks.
 The ultimate goal is to establish self-sustaining populations.

-Major Threats
+Major threats

 There are many reasons for the decline in population sizes for the naucorid.
 Out of all the factors, habitat loss due to human activity is the most significant reason.
 Agricultural and city development are leading causes of the destruction of land.
 Groundwater depletion, scientific over-collection, and introduction of non-native species also threaten the population.
 The Ash Meadows naucorid requires a specific habitat made of hot, high-flowing waters.
 The decrease of groundwater reservoirs leaves less water available to the hot springs.
 This means there is slower flowing water in the hot springs.
 As suggested earlier, the naucorid was victim to scientific over collection for experimentation.
 As of now, scientific over collection has decreased a lot.
 This has led to a change in the classification of the insect.
 Its status changed from "endangered" to “threatened”.
 Introduction of nonnative species is another cause of population decline.
 Nonnative fish and crayfish are the biggest predators of the Ash Meadows naucorid.